daniele77/aricpp/README.md

 See the sample `high_level_dial.cpp` (located in directory `samples`) to have a full working example.

 The high and low level interface can coexist.
-Being the high level interface still under development, you can use the low level interface for the missing commands.
+Being the high-level interface still under development, you can use the low-level interface for the missing commands.